Simpson University MACP Program Honors Graduates

 For Immediate Release

-REDDING, Calif. - Ten graduate students were honored for achievements in Simpson University’s Master of Arts in Counseling Psychology program during a recent evening reception on campus attended by their family and friends.
+REDDING, Calif. - Eight graduate students were honored for achievements in Simpson University’s Master of Arts in Counseling Psychology program during a recent evening awards reception on campus attended by their family and friends.

 The following students received awards:

-- Leah Moua, for excellence in clinical practice.
+- Eydgerd Nattestad, for excellence in clinical practice

 The following students received special recognition: